 This process takes time, so be patient as your birds learn to associate food with their name.
 In time, they will begin responding when called.

-What Names are Easy to Learn for Chickens?
+What Names Are Easy to Learn for Chickens?

-When selecting a chicken name with the idea of teaching it to your flock, it’s best to choose something simple.
+It’s best to choose something simple.
 Names that are too intricate might be difficult for the chicken to grasp.
 It’s also important to clearly enunciate the name and speak at a volume that’s not too loud or too soft.
 Too loud can scare them, but it should be loud enough for the chicken to hear.

 Naming a chicken is like naming any other pet.
 You can choose a simple, classic name.
 You may also look at the bird’s characteristics to see if anything inspires you or choose a funny and original name.